alexjvr1/VelocityUCL/README.md

 Copy data to the server from computer

-*see TransferData.sh for transfer from UoB to UCL server*
+*see TransferData.md for transfer from UoB to UCL server*
 ```
 #1.
 From your computer
 #Port Forwarding with scp (from https://hpc.cs.ucl.ac.uk/ssh-scp/)